 Tools

-Add Ansight tool suites to a .NET app, gate them with MSBuild and ToolGuard, and keep them limited to local development workflows, including live reflection.
+Add Ansight tool suites, artifact providers, or custom app tools to a .NET app, gate them with MSBuild and ToolGuard, and keep them limited to local development workflows, including live reflection.

 Important Security Rule